burkeholland/blog/content/posts/vscode/auto-switch-themes.md

 ---
-title: "How to auto switch themes in VS Code based on the time of day"
+title: "How to switch themes in VS Code based on the time of day"
 date: 2021-02-16T13:53:57-06:00
 draft: true
 ---